In Japan, an onsen, or hot spring, is considered part of normal life.

 Dogo Onsen

-Dogo on Shikoku is the oldest onsen in Japan, with a history that goes back 3,000 years.
+Dogo on Shikoku is the oldest onsen in Japan, and it has a history of 3,000 years.

-It has a large bathhouse that looks like a castle and a lot of ryokan.
+It has a large bathhouse resembling a castle and a lot of ryokan.

 Parts of the Studio Ghibli movie Spirited Away were based on this bathhouse, the Honkan.